I am a

 Pain Research Forum Editorial Board

-Rebecca Seal, PhD - Editor-in-Chief, is an Associate Professor in the Department of Neurobiology, Department of Otolaryngology, and the Pittsburgh Center for Pain Research at the University of Pittsburgh School of Medicine, Pennsylvania, US.
+Rebecca Seal, PhD - Editor-in-Chief, is a Professor in the Department of Neurobiology, Department of Otolaryngology, and the Pittsburgh Center for Pain Research at the University of Pittsburgh School of Medicine, Pennsylvania, US.
 She received her PhD training at the Vollum Institute, Oregon Health and Sciences University, Portland, US, and her postdoctoral training in the Department of Neurology at the University of California, San Francisco, US.
 Her laboratory investigates spinal pain circuits and is developing novel therapeutics.
 She has been the recipient of awards from the Rita Allen Foundation, American Pain Society, Brain and Behavior Research Foundation, American Diabetes Association, and Whitehall Foundation.

 Allan Basbaum, PhD, FRS, is a Professor and Chair of the Department of Anatomy at the University of California, San Francisco, US.
 From 2003-2012, he served as the Editor-in-Chief of PAIN.
 He is a recipient of the Frederick W.L.
 Kerr Basic Science Research Award from the American Pain Society, and the Bristol-Myers Squibb Prize for Distinguished Pain Research.
 Allan is a member of the American Academy of Arts and Sciences, the US National Academy of Medicine, the National Academy of Sciences, and the British Academy of Medical Sciences.
 He is also a Fellow of the Royal Society in the UK.
 Allan's research examines the mechanisms through which tissue and nerve injury produce changes in the peripheral and central nervous system, resulting in persistent pain.
 In parallel studies, his lab is examining the circuits through which pruritogens generate itch.
 His lab has now also turned its attention to cortical pain processing mechanisms, using calcium imaging in awake mice.